commune-ai/commune/commune/core/server/tracker/README.md

 ## Configuration

-The TX module can be configured through the Commune config system or by passing parameters during initialization:
+The TX mod can be configured through the Commune config system or by passing parameters during initialization:

 ```python
 tx = TX(